involvestecnologia/mole/README.md

 # Mole

-This project was born with the objective of facilitating the analysis of the oplog, exporting the information to elasticsearch, where we can use all the visualization tools of Kibana
+This project was born with the objective of facilitating the analysis of the oplog, exporting the information to elasticsearch, where we can use all the visualization tools of Kibana.